larsdpeder/ElevenlabsDubbingGradio/README.md

 - The dubbing process may take some time, especially for longer videos.
 - The quality of dubbing depends on the ElevenLabs API and may vary based on the complexity of the video and languages involved.

-## Support

-For any issues or feature requests, please open an issue in the GitHub repository or contact the developer.

-## License

-[Specify your license here, e.g., MIT License, GPL, etc.]